theupdateframework/taps/tap1.md

 The more focused the TAP, the more successful it tends to be.
 The [TAP Editors](#tap-editors) reserve the right to reject TAP proposals if they appear too unfocused or too broad.
 If in doubt, split your TAP into several well-focused ones.

-Each TAP must have a champion -- someone who writes the TAP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
+Each TAP MUST have a champion -- someone who writes the TAP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The TAP champion (a.k.a.
-Author) should first attempt to ascertain whether the idea is TAP-able.
+Author) SHOULD first attempt to ascertain whether the idea is TAP-able.
 Posting to the TUF [issue tracker](https://github.com/theupdateframework/specification/issues), the [#tuf channel](https://cloud-native.slack.com/archives/C8NMD3QJ3) on CNCF Slack, or the [TUF mailing list](https://groups.google.com/forum/?fromgroups#!forum/theupdateframework) are good ways to go about this.

 ## Submitting a TAP

-Once the champion has asked the TUF community whether an idea has any chance of acceptance, a draft TAP should be presented as a [pull request](https://github.com/theupdateframework/taps/pulls) to the TAPs repository.
-The draft must be written in TAP style as described below and in [TAP 2](tap2.md), else it will fail review immediately.
+Once the champion has asked the TUF community whether an idea has any chance of acceptance, a draft TAP SHALL be presented as a [pull request](https://github.com/theupdateframework/taps/pulls) to the TAPs repository.
+The draft MUST be written in TAP style as described below and in [TAP 2](tap2.md), else it will fail review immediately.

 Once the TAP submission is approved for inclusion in the TAP repository, the TAP Editors will assign the TAP a number, give it status "Draft", and merge the initial draft of the TAP.
 The [TAP Editors](#tap-editors) will not unreasonably deny a TAP.
 Reasons for denying a TAP include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the TUF philosophy.
 [TAP Editors](#tap-editors) may be consulted during the approval phase, with the [Consensus Builder](#consensus-builder) as the final arbiter of the draft's TAP-ability.